New career or returning to work – it helps to be CareerWise

 As principal career practitioner Sue works with individuals or groups to open new doors for people looking to find their way into rewarding avenues of work that fit their personal and professional aspirations.
 Sue’s experience and training has been consolidated into a number of programmes and resources that are available through CareerWise’s group workshops and one-on-one consultations.

-The New Doors programme has several variations, depending on the target group – for example we may run a New Doors programme specifically for school leavers, or a general programme for those in employment who need direction or a change in direction.
-We also offer a New Doors programme for people returning to work from an extended break whose previous experience may be outdated or obsolete, or simply not what they want to do any more.
+The CareerWise workshop model has several variations, depending on the target group – for example we may run a programme specifically for school leavers, or a general programme for those in employment who need direction or a change in direction.
+We also offer a programme for people returning to work from an extended break whose previous experience may be outdated or obsolete, or simply not what they want to do any more.
 CareerWise doesn’t promise to find you a job, but we can help you find the thinking that will find you a job.

 Sue Graham explains:

-“New Doors is based on the premise that when people are equipped with knowledge of themselves, made aware of opportunities and relevant strategies for seeking work in the current job market, and armed with a positive mind set they will feel more optimistic and confident about pursuing new pathways.
-This inspires them to be more proactive and as a result have more success securing work doing something that they love.”
+“When people are equipped with knowledge of themselves, made aware of opportunities and relevant strategies for seeking work in the current job market, and armed with a positive mindset they will feel more optimistic and confident about pursuing new pathways.
+This inspires them to be more proactive and as a result, have more success securing work doing something that they love.”

 Career advisor Sue Graham